multiversx/mx-exchange-sc/locked-asset/lkmex-transfer/README.md

 ## Testing

-Aside from the mandos tests, there are a lot of tests that are available in the rust test suite.
+Aside from the scenario tests, there are a lot of tests that are available in the rust test suite.

 ## Interaction